Vital Signs Data

 Almost 4 out of 10 Hastings Prince Edward (HPE) preschoolers are vulnerable in one or more domains of early development, compared to their Ontario peers at about 3 out of 10 (as of 2018).

-Little progress has been made since Cycle 1 of EDI testing in 2003, with the exception of improvements in the domain of Communication Skills and General Knowledge.
+Little progress was made since Cycle 1 of EDI testing in 2003, with the exception of improvements in the domain of Communication Skills and General Knowledge.
 Physical health and well-being is the domain with the largest gap compared to Ontario peers.
 (Government of Ontario Data Catalogue.
 Early Development Instrument (EDI) Cycles 1-3 and Cycle 4 (2004 to 2015)

 Early Development testing measures: